 - When you review the definitions and descriptions of each Holland Interest type, you find that some of the types you scored high on do not really seem to capture your strong career interests, and the types you scored low on seem to capture work tasks that you actually are interested in.

-- You think that difficult emotions or things like education/training, money, or hobbies-only activities (see above) may have biased your scores.
+- You think that difficult emotions or things like education/training, money, or hobbies-only activities (see list on prior page) may have biased your scores.

 - The limitations of having only 6 types may have led you to get scores on certain types that don’t accurately capture your interest (see above example regarding machines/nature/athletics and the Realistic type).